December 10, Last Words

 There was in the days of Herod, the king of Judea, a certain priest named Zacharias, of the division of Abijah.
 His wife was of the daughters of Aaron, and her name was Elizabeth.
 And they were both righteous before God, walking in all the commandments and ordinances of the Lord blameless.
 But they had no child, because Elizabeth was barren, and they were both well advanced in years.

 Well, it seems like someone was listening to what God said through the prophet Malachi!
 Here we have a Levite and his wife who are following the Lord blamelessly.
-That means they have read God’s laws and are putting them into practice.
+That means they have reverence for God and they read God’s laws and are putting them into practice.
 That also means that Zacharias will be teaching the people the Law accurately, which will help the people to know what God expects of them and to be prepared for His coming.
-Notice, too, that Zecharias has not taken another wife because Elizabeth is barren, nor has he divorced her.
-He is being faithful to his wife.
-So, he is fully following the laws of God.
-This is good news!
-Someone listened to God’s last words!

 We often face periods of waiting in our lives.
-What we do in those times can affect what God brings next in our lives or the life of someone else.
-If you diligently follow what you know God has already told you to do, your waiting time can be a preparation time.
-Use that time wisely!
+What we focus on and how we live during those times can affect what God brings next in our lives or the life of someone else.
+If you diligently hold on to God’s revealed truth and follow what you know God has already told you to do, your waiting time can be a time of faith and growth.

 Because Zacharias and Elizabeth spent their waiting years diligently following God and learning His ways, they were prepared for God’s big assignment for them.
-And they were actively helping to prepare the people of Israel to be prepared for the Messiah’s message, too, by teaching them the Law of God.
+And they were actively helping the people of Israel to be prepared for the Messiah’s message, too, by teaching them the Law of God and reminding them of Who He is.
 God is faithful.
 He sees them and will remember them.
 And God sees you, too, and remembers you.
-If you faithfully follow Him, even in the difficulties of your life, your name will be written in His book of remembrance, too!
+Press into God, gather with other believers, and on His words.
+This will carry you through your times of waiting.

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.